cassidoo/HTML-CSS-Tutorial/README.md

 So, to create a table, you start with the `<table>` tag.
 Simple enough.

 This will contain all the parts of your table.
-Sometimes, tables have a `border` attribute that will equal some value for the thickness of the table's border.
+Sometimes, tables have a `border` attribute that will equal some value for the thickness of the table's border (it's proper to have just "1" or nothing, for reasons we'll explain later).
 Go ahead and add one so it looks like this:

 	<table border="1">
 	</table>